 Of course, it wouldn’t be a red velvet cake without buttermilk and vinegar.
 Like I just mentioned, the two in conjunction with baking soda help to give this fluffy but silky texture to your cake.
-Mix that with the perfect balance of your fats and you have the best red velvet cake recipe ever!
+Mix that with the perfect balance of fats and you have the best red velvet cake recipe ever!

 How to prevent your bundt cakes from sticking

-For even more delicious cake recipes:
+For more delicious bundt cake recipes, check out my: